jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Each new assembly is a unique variation.
 Look at the peppered moth becoming lighter, darker, lighter as smog changed the environment, and you'll see sometimes a combination of genotype, phenotype, or extended phenotype finds a niche in an ecosystem.
 Sometimes not.

 Natural selection is life's coach.
-It finds the forms that best read the environment's patterns—when smog comes, rain arrives, or winter ends—and integrates them into the ecosystem of producers, plant-eaters, predators, scavengers, decomposers, and testers.
+It finds the forms that best read the environment's patterns—when smog comes, rain arrives, or winter ends—and integrates them into the ecosystem of producers, consumers, predators, scavengers, decomposers, and testers.
 The coach does not list any roster requirements.
 Players who harness energy into matter more efficiently are picked to battle entropy.
 Players who adapt faster pick themselves.

 This has worked for billions of years.
 It is happening all around you right now in the natural world and the technological one too.